axtk/idstm/README.md

 *React store for straightforward shared state management*

-Making sharing data across React components similar to React's `useState()`.
+Making dealing with shared state similar to React's `useState()` for local state.

 ## Usage